MT3DMS UPGRADE

 a problem in the General-Conjugate-Gradient (GCG)

-Package which can cause the GCG solver to fail to converge when a 1D model is oriented along a column (y axis)
+converge when a 1D model is oriented along a column (y axis) or vertically (z

-does not occur if the 1D model is oriented along a row (x axis).
+the 1D model is oriented along a row (x axis).

 4. Fix